mohund/final-project-quizwebsite/README.md

 Welcome to the **Quizzes Trivia Application**!
 This is a React-based trivia application where users can answer fun trivia questions, test their knowledge, and see their results.
 The project demonstrates an adaptive and responsive web application built with React.
 ---
 ChatGPT-4o was used alongside the course slides to expand our knowledge of certain topics, and improve the code.
 We also used it to help resolve bugs we came across during development.
 Many issues were addressed successfully.
-ChatGPT-4o was also utilized as a helpful resource to assist in creating basic CSS styling for this project.
+It was also utilized as a helpful resource to assist in creating basic CSS styling for this project.
 ## Features

 - Dynamic quiz questions with multiple-choice answers.